Deep green orbs of English box

-Boxwood has survived for thousands of years in a wide variety of climatic conditions.
+Despite its susceptibility, boxwood has survived for thousands of years in a wide variety of climatic conditions.
 Pollen records indicate that box plants were growing in ancient forests in England as far back as the end of the Ice Age (or more than 11,000 years ago).
+Many of their offspring can still be found on the chalk downs of Chilterns, England today.

-With such a long history on earth, it’s no surprise that the boxwood family has spawned lots of relatives.
-Today it includes five genera of trees, shrubs and herbs and around 247 flowering species.
+The boxwood family is a big one.
+It includes five genera of trees, shrubs and herbs and around 247 flowering species.
 The species most familiar to Westerners, Buxus sempervirens, is a genus of about 70 plants.
-It comes from the latin word buxus, which is known as box in England and boxwood in North America.

 Feed your boxwood with a balanced fertilizer high in nitrogen in the early spring.
-To protect the roots, spread a 1- to 2-inch layer of mulch around the base of the plant, keeping a 6-inch distance from the trunk.
+To keep the soil cool and protect the roots, spread a 1- to 2-inch layer of mulch around the base of the plant, keeping a 6-inch distance from the trunk.
 This will prevent any moisture build-up that could lead to root rot.

 An ancient plant with modern-day diseases

 Although generally viewed as low maintenance (some specimens have lived over 400 years), boxwood is nonetheless saddled with its own set of pests.
 Most recently, boxwood blight has become a significant problem, resulting in defoliation and eventual decline of susceptible plants.
-First seen in England in the 1990s, blight has traveled overseas and is now affecting plants in the United States and elsewhere.
+First seen in England in the 1990s, blight has traveled overseas and is now affecting plants in the United States.

 What is blight?
 Blight is caused by the fungal pathogen, Calonectria buxicola, which produces leaf spots, stem cankers, defoliation and eventual death of vulnerable plants.
 The disease starts with an initial leaf spot, usually a black circle with red halo, and spreads outwards until entire leaf surfaces are infected.
 Eventually stems become infected, too, forming black lesions or cankers.
 Once the cankers girdle the stem, they cut off the water supply and the branch dies.